-In the 2023 edition, other bituminous coal and lignite consumption in residential and commercial and public services for 2021 was estimated by the IEA Secretariat.
+In the 2023 and 2024 editions, other bituminous coal and lignite consumption in residential and commercial and public services for 2021 and 2022 were estimated by the IEA Secretariat.

 In the 2018 edition, revisions on industrial coal consumption were conducted by the Turkish administration back to 2010 due to new available information.